 Q: What if I am planning to use eConsent for the proposed research (WCM currently supports two eConsent tools: REDCap and DocuSign)?

-Q: What if I am planning to compensate subjects for their participation in your project?
+Q: What if I am planning to compensate subjects for their participation in my project?

 Q: What if my project involves live virtual sessions, such as interviews and focus groups, for which transcription would be needed?